63rd Street station (SEPTA Metro): History

-The station was closed on June 13, 2008 for rehabilitation as part of a multi-phase reconstruction of the entire western Market Street Elevated.
-The renovated station included new elevators, escalators, lighting, and other infrastructure, as well as a new brick station house.
+The station was closed on June 13, 2008, for rehabilitation as part of a multi-phase reconstruction of the entire western Market Street Elevated.

+Renovations to this station included the installation of new elevators, escalators and lighting, as well as other infrastructure improvements.
+A new brick station house was also added.
 The station reopened on May 4, 2009.
 The project resulted in the station becoming compliant with the Americans with Disabilities Act.

 Station layout

 There are two side platforms connecting to a station house on the southeast corner of 63rd and Market streets.
 There are also three exit-only staircases; two descend to the west side of 63rd Street and one to the northwest corner of Market and Felton streets.

-Unlike other stations along the western elevated portion of the line, the corridor between the station house and westbound platform is above the tracks rather than below.
+Unlike other stations along the western elevated portion of the line, the corridor between the station house and the westbound platform is above the tracks rather than below.